noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 ## best practices

-- determine your consistency pattern for each request
+- determine your consistency pattern for each READ request
   - the default is eventually consistent, but you can choose strongly consistency
   - strongly consistency costs more than eventually
 - design your data model for requests that are evenly distributed across partitions